 Frequently Asked Questions About Alleles

 Can a person have more than two alleles for a gene?
 For most genes in humans, you have exactly two alleles because you have two copies of each chromosome.
-Even so, some genes have many more than two possible alleles in the general population, even though any individual can only carry two.
+Still, some genes have many more than two possible alleles in the general population, even though any individual can only carry two.

 **Are all allele differences